コンテンツにスキップ

 "Cry Jailolo"

-@KAAT Kanagawa Arts Theater Hall
+@KAAT Kanagawa Arts Theatre Hall

-Eko Supriyanto is an artist who has been working on reexamining traditional dance and contemporary dance handed down in Indonesia's Java for some time, and this time in TPAM, he will introduce "Reg," a traditional dance handed down in Jairolo from West Halmahera Island, North Maluku Province in eastern Indonesia.・He released ``Cry Jailolo,'' which was inspired by ``Sarai''.
-From the darkened stage, a soft ``hitahita'' sound echoed through every corner of the venue.
-It's a water-like sound, and it's very pleasant, and when I finally get to see the whole thing, I realize that it's the sound of small steps stepping on the ground (the stage floor).
-It is not possible to judge how much of their dance is traditional dance and how much is arranged movement, but although the dance is very simple, consisting of marching arm swings and steps, it is similar to the ocean.
-I couldn't help but be fascinated by the richness of the expressions, which remind me of many stories, such as prayers, anger at destruction, and sometimes scenes of rowing. (*If you read the text, it says that ``Cry Jailolo'' expresses the hope that the destruction of the coral in the Jailolo Sea will stop and that it will return to its original state.)Also, music is used in the performance, but at first The sound of their steps on the floor until the end is very impressive, sometimes silently, sometimes forcefully, and the sound synchronizes with the movement of the body, such as the swinging of the arms, and conveys the story of these prayers to us.
-It seemed like something important.
+Eko Supriyanto is an artist who has long been working on re-examining traditional dance and contemporary dance from Java, Indonesia.
+At this year's TPAM, he presented "Cry Jailolo," inspired by the traditional dance "Legu Sarai" from Jailolo, West Halmahera Island, North Maluku Province, eastern Indonesia.
+A small "hitahita" sound reverberated softly from the darkened stage to every corner of the venue.
+It was a sound like water and very pleasant, and when the whole picture finally came into view, I realized that it was the sound of small steps stomping on the ground (the stage floor).
+It was impossible to determine how much of their dance was traditional dance and how much was an arranged movement, but the dance, which was composed of marching arm movements and steps, was very simple, but I was captivated by the richness of expression that made me feel many stories, such as prayers for the sea, anger at destruction, and sometimes scenes of rowing a boat.
+(The text says that "Cry Jailolo" expresses the hope that the destruction of the coral in the Jailolo Sea will be stopped and that it will return to its original state.)
+Music was also used in the performance, and the sound of their steps stomping on the floor was very impressive from beginning to end.
+The sound of their steps, sometimes quietly and sometimes forcefully, was in sync with the movements of their bodies such as the swinging of their arms, and seemed to be an important part of conveying the story of these prayers to us.

 Eko Supriyanto "Cry Jailolo" TPAM2015

-Eco Supriyanto “Cry Jailolo” TPAM2015/Photo: Hideto Maezawa
+Eko Supriyanto "Cry Jailolo" TPAM2015/Photo: Hideto Maezawa

 Related articles